ComputerASCII/Pixelator-Automated/README.md

 **Vocabulary:**

-  raw folder = The folder where unpixeliated(raw) images are placed
+  raw folder = The folder where unpixelated(raw) images are placed
-  fried folder = The folder where pixeliated(fried) images are placed.
+  fried folder = The folder where pixelated(fried) images are placed.
   _pixelator executable = The pixelatorapp exe that does the pixelization.

     Pro-tip: Read the short readme.txt's within each folder.